-Every state recognizes different economic torts, but they often cover the same wrongful conduct.
-The state where the harm occurred generally dictates an entity’s recovery rights, but most states recognize the following major business torts.
+Every state recognizes different economic torts, but they often cover wrongful conduct.
+The state where the harm occurred generally dictates an entity’s recovery rights, but most states recognize major business torts.

 Both Virginia and D.C. recognize this tort, which covers intentional misconduct that essentially destroys an otherwise established business relationship or contract.
 Examples include employees undercutting the business to steal clients, i.e., offering to perform the services for less, or competitors lying to suppliers to steal lucrative contracts.
 These unlawful actions often damage your reputation while simultaneously siphoning needed profits.
 To prove tortious interference in Virginia, the business entity must show that:

 Trade libel is considered defamation per se in Virginia.
 This means courts assume the statements damaged the business’s goodwill without requiring specific proof of damages.
 Unfortunately, recovering damages for and removing false online customer reviews presents legal challenges.
 Most web hosts, i.e., Facebook or Yelp, are protected from liability for third-party statements by federal law.
 Reviewers might also implicate the Consumer Review Fairness Act.
-If you’ve heard rumors or located blatantly false online statements about your company, connect with local business defamation counsel immediately.
+Connect with local business defamation counsel immediately if you’ve heard rumors or located blatantly false online statements about your company.
 Some claims expire after only one year.

 Courts understand how even one false review, stolen contract, or exposed trade secret can disproportionately devalue your company.
 Many small businesses put it all on the line to obtain valuable contracts and may face bankruptcy after tortious interference.
 As such, business entities might recover substantial financial damages following successful economic tort litigation.
 Damages may include the following:

 One malicious complaint or rumor can damage your business value overnight.
-It’s essential to connect with the corporate litigators at McClanahan Powers, PLLC, immediately after discovering tortious conduct to minimize damages and recover your economic losses.
-Schedule an economic tort consultation today by calling (703) 520-1326 or contacting us online
+Therefore, it’s essential to connect with the corporate litigators at McClanahan Powers, PLLC, immediately after discovering tortious conduct to minimize damages and recover your economic losses.
+Schedule a financial tort consultation today by calling (703) 520-1326 or contacting us online.